Empirical Prompt Engineering for Construct Identification with Large Language Models: Methods

-Then, using the following procedure, we generated 50 prompt variants: \begin{enumerate} \item Randomly select one construct definition variant. \item Randomly draw a number from 0 to \textit{n}; if greater than one, append that number of randomly selected inclusion/exclusion criteria to the definition. \item Randomly select one task instruction and append to the prompt. \end{enumerate}
+\begin{enumerate} \item Randomly select one context description variant (from options including an empty string, in case the context description is not necessary or useful). \item Randomly select one task description variant. \item Randomly select one construct definition variant. \item Randomly draw a number from 0 to n.
+If the number is greater than 0, append that number of randomly selected inclusion/exclusion criteria to the definition. \item Append a final formatting description. \end{enumerate}

-We repeated this process 50 times to produce 50 codebook-guided, human-generated prompts.
-Each variant was evaluated on our training dataset, and we identified the prompts yielding the highest and lowest F1 scores.
+We repeated this process 50 times to produce 50 codebook-guided, human-generated prompts stored in an Excel file with a unique ID, which can later be imported into \courier{python}.
+Each variant was evaluated on our training dataset, with results exported to a CSV file.

-These two empirically selected prompts serve two purposes.
-First, the top-performing prompt provides a strong baseline against which we evaluate the added value of automatic prompt engineering, few-shot classification, and additive prompting techniques.
-The lowest-performing prompt, by contrast, serves as a test of whether these techniques can ‘fix’ a prompt which does not, by itself, produce classifications that are aligned with human codes.
-Second, the performance gap between these two extremes speaks to the extent to which reasonable variations in baseline prompt wording can influence model output—and to the utility of a codebook-guided, empirically informed prompt selection process.
+Then, we identified the prompts yielding the highest and lowest F1 scores for each construct-model.
+Together, the top and bottom prompts serve two purposes.
+First, the performance gap between the two speaks to the extent to which reasonable variations in baseline prompt wording can influence model output—and to the utility of an empirical prompt selection process.
+Second, the lowest-performing prompt serves as a test of whether few-shot examples, automatic prompt engineering, and additive techniques can fix a prompt that, on its own, does not produce classifications aligned with human codes.